Personalised Decision-Making without Counterfactuals: Acknowledgments

 \subsection{Combination of data}

 An essential requirement for the application of \thmref{dawid} is that the observational and experimental datasets comprise similar individuals, so that the same probabilities for $X, X^*, Y$ apply to both groups.
 This is even more implausible than the representativeness of either group.
-In particular, the assumption of a common distribution for the desired treatment $X^*$, in both datasets and in the target patient, is vital but highly questionable.
-Even if we were to accept the arguments of MP~\cite{mueller/pearl:intro} based on combining observational and experimental data, without this property they are simply irrelevant.
+In particular, the assumption of a common distribution for the preferred treatment $X^*$, in both the experimental and observational datasets and in the target patient, is vital but highly questionable.
+For a trial to be ethical, there should be a degree of equipoise, with no strong belief about the difference between the treatments.
+A patient who has a strong preference (our $X^*$) for one of the treatments is unlikely to agree, or to be allowed, to be enrolled in the trial, so biasing the distribution of $X^*$ in the trial.
+So even if we were to accept the mathematical arguments of MP based on combining observational and experimental data, without this distributional invariance property they are simply irrelevant.